 Current Babysits policy regarding Coronavirus

 Taking into account the guidelines from GOV.ie and the HSE, we are trying to give our community the best possible advice.
 At the moment for parents and babysitters who can no longer physically babysit/hire a babysitter to work due to the corona crisis, we have started two new features, namely remote babysitting and online homework assistance.
+You are also now able to search for volunteer babysitters - babysitters who are willing to offer volunteer babysitting services during this period.
 For any questions you can contact our customer service.

 For the latest updates from the Irish Government visit this page: https://www.gov.ie/en/news/7e0924-latest-updates-on-covid-19-coronavirus/

-There are some specific changes with regards to education and childcare:
+There are some specific things to keep in mind with regards to education and childcare at present:

 Do you want to know more about babysitting safely in times of social distancing or other things related to the corona virus?
 Find out more by checking out our articles below: